 The 7,107 beautiful islands of this archipelago don’t just boast of its beaches but its amazing peaks as well.
 If you want Instagram-worthy photos of you looking like you rule the world, then no one can compete with an image of you on top of a mountain, arms outstretched and feeling like a boss.

-Now, if you are a beginner, then here are top 5 mountains you could climb in the country:
+Here are top 5 mountains you could climb in the country (for Beginners):

 Mt.
 Maculot, located in Cuenca, Batangas, is a view to behold at 930 meters above sea level.
 This beauty is just an hour and a few minutes away from Manila, making it the ideal go-to spot for amateur climbers.
 Besides the summit and the campsite, you could also bask in the glorious view of Taal Lake.